Chart Color Schemes

 Ascot demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 33.9% among residents aged 15+, surpassing the WA average of 27.9% and the SA4 region average of 29.9%.
+The area's educational profile is notable regionally with university qualification rates at 33.9% of residents aged 15+, surpassing both the WA average of 27.9% and the SA4 region's rate of 29.9%.
 Bachelor degrees are most prevalent at 22.6%, followed by postgraduate qualifications (7.8%) and graduate diplomas (3.5%).
-Vocational credentials are also prominent, with 34.9% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.7% and certificates for 22.2%.
+Vocational credentials are also prominent, with 34.9% of residents aged 15+ holding such qualifications - advanced diplomas at 12.7% and certificates at 22.2%.

-Educational participation is high, with 28.9% of residents currently enrolled in formal education, including 7.7% in primary education, 7.1% in secondary education, and 7.1% pursuing tertiary education.
+Educational participation is high, with 28.9% of residents currently enrolled in formal education.
+This includes 7.7% in primary education, 7.1% in secondary education, and 7.1% pursuing tertiary education.

 Frequently Asked Questions - Education